-The Westervelt Mitigation Bank provides compensatory mitigation for unavoidable stream impacts within the Lower Black Warrior watershed.
-The 287-acre site is located in Bibb and Tuscaloosa Counties, approximately 4 miles southeast of Coaling, Alabama.
+The 287-acre bank provides compensatory mitigation for unavoidable stream impacts within the Lower Black Warrior watershed.
+It is located in the Fall Line Hills ecoregion, which lies within the Karst area characterized by sinkholes, underground streams, and caves.